vmware-labs/distribution-tooling-for-helm/README.md

 bash -c "mkdir examples & helm pull oci://docker.io/bitnamicharts/mariadb -d examples --untar"
 ```

-### Wrapping and unwrapping Helm charts

 The two simplest and most powerful commands on this tool are `wrap` and `unwrap`.
 With these two commands **you can relocate any Helm chart to any OCI registry in two steps**.

+### Wrapping Helm charts

-**Wrapping a chart** consists of packaging the chart into the usual `tar.gz`, downloading all the chart dependencies from the source registry, and wrapping everything together into a single file.
-This will include also all the subcharts and their images.
-That new file, the _wrap_, can be distributed around in whatever way you want (e.g. USB stick) to then later be unwrapped into a destination OCI registry.
-This process is commonly referred to as _relocating a Helm chart_.
+Wrapping a chart consists of packaging the chart into a tar.gz, including all container images that this chart depends on, independently of values.
+Everything gets wrapped together into a single file.
+This will include also all the subcharts and their container images.
+That new file, the wrap, can be distributed around in whatever way you want (e.g. USB stick) to then later be unwrapped into a destination OCI registry.
+This process is commonly referred to as relocating a Helm chart.

 Even more exciting, we don't need to download the Helm chart for wrapping it.
 We can point the tool to any reachable Helm chart and the tool will take care of packaging and downloading everything for us.
 For example: